NethermindEth/Forta-Agents/ETH-Merge-Bots/Changes-in-Block-Difficulty/README.md

 ## Description

-This bot detects blocks with unusual changes in difficulty compared to the moving average of a customizable amount of blocks.
+This bot detects blocks with unusual changes in difficulty compared to the moving average of a customizable amount of blocks or with no change in the total difficulty compared to the previous.

 > The bot behaviour can be customized by modifying the fields `NUMBER_OF_BLOCKS_TO_CHECK` and `FINDING_THRESHOLD` in `src/utils.ts`, L4-5.